Medicare Annual Wellness Visit vs. Annual Physical

 It does not typically include any lab work or tests requiring physical contact.
 Continue reading to learn more about Annual Wellness Visits and how they can be optimized for a better patient and provider experience.

 Understanding the Difference

-Jam is to jelly, crocodile is to alligator, pill is to tablet, annual physical is to annual wellness visit… right?
-All of these things are commonly used interchangeably, yet they have fundamental differences that make them absolutely NOT the same.
-The only way to ensure the terms are used correctly is to educate on what distinguishes these from each other.
-In this blog, we will explore what sets an annual wellness visit apart from an annual physical, and why it’s important to know the difference.
+An AWV is vastly different from an annual physical, but they are often mistaken as the same type of visit.
+The only way to use these terms correctly is to learn what distinguishes them from each other.
+In this blog, we will explore what sets an AWV apart from an annual physical, and why it’s important to know the difference.

-There’s a common misconception in the medical industry that annual wellness visits are the same thing as an annual physical exam.
-This likely comes with most people being familiar with annual physical exams or checkups, and assuming that an annual wellness visit is the same thing.
+The belief that AWV are the same as annual physical exams is a common misconception in the medical industry.
+This likely comes with most people being familiar with annual physical exams or checkups and assuming that an AWV is the same thing.
 However, they are quite different.

-Medicare’s Annual Wellness Visits (AWV) are yearly preventive visits for Medicare patients to create or update a personalized prevention plan.
-These preventative visits are designed to give the patient the opportunity to explain to their provider how they feel about their health status by filling out a health risk assessment.
-The provider is then able to use the collected information to identify risk factors, suggest appropriate preventive services, and create a personalized prevention plan for the patient.
+Medicare’s Annual Wellness Visits (AWV) are annual preventive visits for patients to create or update a personalized prevention plan.
+These preventative visits are designed to let the patient explain to their provider how they feel about their health status by filling out a health risk assessment.
+The provider can then use the collected information to identify risk factors, suggest appropriate preventive services, and create a personalized prevention plan for the patient.

 These visits are comprised of three main components:

 - Health Risk Assessment (HRA) – The first component of an AWV entails patients completing a self-administered questionnaire that addresses all facets of their health and well-being.
-In order for the HRA to be deemed compliant, patients must self-report information on the following topics:
+For the HRA to be deemed compliant, patients must self-report information on the following topics: